 Dec 28, 2024

-Darwin’s famous Origin of the Species (full title: On the Origin of the Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life) was published in 1859 and would permanently impact modern thinking.
-If human beings were the result of a continuous evolutionary process, and not a separate, Divine creation, then religious believers had to rally in defense of Creationism—and the idea that the Bible can be interpreted literally.
+Darwin’s famous Origin of the Species (full title: On the Origin of the Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life) was published in 1859 and would permanently alter modern thinking about almost everything.
+If human beings were the result of a continuous evolutionary process, and not a separate, Divine creation, then religious believers felt moved to rally in defense of Creationism—and the idea that the Bible can be interpreted literally.
 Our anonymous essay writer,“Peak House,” was attempting to do just that, but perhaps with a satirical tone that I will let readers infer as they will.
+The original, full-text essay appears at the end of this article.

-Having established the somewhat labored connection between Rocky Woods and Adam, the essay writer now hastened to prove that the area is linked with the Serpent.
-In the MHS archives, I recently searched for nineteenth-century references to Rocky Woods, and repeatedly came upon tales of snakes, some reportedly seven or eight feet long.
+Having established this somewhat labored connection between Rocky Woods and the biblical Adam, the essay writer now hastens to prove that the area is linked with the Serpent.
+I must say, he has a point, for I recently combed the MHS archives for nineteenth-century references to Rocky Woods, and repeatedly came upon tales of snakes there, some reportedly seven or eight feet long.
 In fact, I found nearly nothing else reported, only snakes.
 Our essayist tells us that “the Serpent was an important character in the ancient Garden, and who does not know know that Rocky Wood (sic) is full of serpents that all the heels of all the men of Medfield ay and of Dover too, can not crush their heads and destroy the accursed race.
-That primoriginal serpent must have been distinguished among reptiles, who does not know that the rattlesnake is the prince of serpents and arbitrary monarch of the woods, being the only one in this region that has still, as Milton says, the mortal sting ‘(t)hat brought death into the world/and all our woe,/with loss of Eden.’”
-Thus, Rocky Woods is home to the Serpent.
+That primoriginal serpent must have been distinguished among reptiles, who does not know that the rattlesnake is the prince of serpents and arbitrary monarch of the woods, being the only one in this region that has still, as Milton says, the mortal sting ‘(t)hat brought death into the world/and all our woe,/with loss of Eden.
+(MHS)’” Thus, Rocky Woods is undeniably home to the Serpent.

-The essay triumphantly concludes with proof of Death’s association with Rocky Woods.
+The essay triumphantly concludes with proof of Death’s association with Rocky Woods, an apparently obvious fact for most Medfielders in 1861.
 Remember, this was a time of widespread scholarship, being the age of the Lyceum.
 The essayist writes, “(it) is well known to all who have received a collegiate or liberal education, that Mors is the Latin for Death, and it is a remarkable fact that one of the family of Mors still owns a portion of the Woods, and lives on its border.
-Rocky Woods, therefore, being in the Adams family, filled with serpents of a distinguished breed, and subject in part to Mors or Death, is unquestionably the site of the Garden of Eden, and he who doubts this would doubt anything.”
-Even today, the casual follower of Medfield History probably knows that Morse, as well as Adams, are significant names in our town’s history.
-Thus, the three-part proof is completed, and “Peak House” signs off with this farewell to the Editresses of the Lyceum Gazette: “and now, gentle ladies, I respectfully commit this discovery to your care, hoping that your sagacious minds will be able to follow up my discovery, and fully establish the claim of Medfield to the melancholy distinction of containing that garden from which our great Progenitor was driven so long ago.
-Peak House”
+Rocky Woods, therefore, being in the Adams family, filled with serpents of a distinguished breed, and subject in part to Mors or Death, is unquestionably the site of the Garden of Eden, and he who doubts this would doubt anything.
+(MHS)” Even today, the casual follower of Medfield History probably knows that Morse, like Adams, is a significant surname in our town’s history.
+Thus, the three-part proof is complete, and Mr. “Peak House” signs off with this farewell to the Editresses of the Lyceum Gazette: “and now, gentle ladies, I respectfully commit this discovery to your care, hoping that your sagacious minds will be able to follow up my discovery, and fully establish the claim of Medfield to the melancholy distinction of containing that garden from which our great Progenitor was driven so long ago.
+Peak House (MHS)”

-Progenitor?
+My 21st Century mind asks the author why he evokes our Progenitor with no mention of our Progenitress?
 What above Eve?
-Ah, “Peak House,” learned gentleman of 1861, writing to the Editresses of the Lyceum Gazette, why do you not mention our great Progenitress as well?
-The full transcription of this essay is below, for the Medfield Community to read for the first time in 214 years.
+Ah, “Peak House,” learned gentleman of 1861, that disappoints me a bit, since you bothered to address the editorial staff as Editresses of the Lyceum Gazette.
+Still, I am most grateful to you, Sir, for leaving this fascinating manuscript in our care.
+The full transcription is below, for the Medfield Community to read for the first time in 164 years.
 One thing is certain: we should be glad this theory cannot be proven.
 Medfield is our own Garden of Eden, of course, but just imagine how this theory of Creation, if proven, would affect our property taxes!

 Transcript of letter from “Peak House” to Medfield Lyceum Gazette